Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Often, taking your vehicle to anybody but a dealership will result in you choosing the oil you want.
 If you don’t know what you need, you may end up choosing the wrong kind.

-If you have an older vehicle, you may need a conventional single grade oil.
-Even if that vehicle requires SAE 30 or SAE 40, just remember that conventional options of the past weren’t as technologically advanced as the options available today, and the difference between the two could be much greater than the current 10W-30 and 10-W40 offerings.
+If you have an older vehicle, you may need a conventional single-grade oil.
+Even if that vehicle requires SAE 30 or SAE 40, just remember that conventional oils of the past weren’t as technologically advanced as the options available today, and the difference between the two could be much greater than the current 10W-30 and 10-W40 offerings.

-The differences between 10W-30 and 10W-40 may not be as great as they used to be back when single-grade oil was all that used to be available, but there still are differences.
+The differences between 10W-30 and 10W-40 may not be as great as they used to be back when single-grade oil was all that used to be available, but there are still significant differences.

 Understanding the SAE’s grading system and viscosity is the first step to knowing how and when to use each oil.